evanhyd/evanhyd/README.md

 # Lessons learned in a *hard way*
-No, please **do not** take this as "professional advice"
+Please **do not** view these as "guides"
-Open for pull requests if there's mistake below
+Open for pull requests to fix mistakes

 ## Hacky integer reader for competitive programming (stolen and modified from DMOJ)
 ```c++